chopfitzroy/hiccup/README.md

 }
 ```

 A state works similar to a modifier but it is top level and instead of just modifying the element it is applied to it allows you to modify its children and their modifiers.
+It is intended for things like side menu's where you may have an expanded and shrunk state (as seen in [demo](http://codepen.io/crashy/pen/vKVWZP))

 ### Conclusion